ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ```

 #### Overrides
-Additionally, you can apply overrides on a per `<link>` or `<script>` tag basis by addding a custom `data-gwd-opt` attribute to your HTML.
+Additionally, you can apply overrides on a per `<link>` or `<script>` tag basis by adding a custom `data-gwd-opt` attribute to your HTML.
 The following is supported for JavaScript and CSS.

 ```html
 <!-- Javascript -->